In the guide

 Colours

 The law sets maximum levels for colours in various foods, and only certain colours may be used.
 Some sauces, such as sweet-and-sour and tandoori spice mixes, have occasionally been found to contain excess colours.
 Care should be taken when making these if you use colours or mixes containing colours.
-More information can be found in 'Colours in food'.
+More information can be found in 'Colours and other additives in food'.

 Back to top